MostafaKadry/frappe-employee-app/README.md

 ## 📅 Roadmap
 - what done ?
 - Build Backend Modules
-- Create a RESTful API that supports all CRUD operations for all models
+- Create a API that supports all CRUD operations for all models
 - Automatically calculate the number of departments and employees in the company
 - Automatically calculate the number of employees in the department
 - Automatically calculate the number of days an employee has been with the company based on the hiring date using Cron Job Hooks